Lorraineken/elevator_simulation/README.md

 ## Assumptions
 1. When the elevator starts running there are no passengers in them
-2. Whenever the elevator stops at a given floor 1 passenger gets in
+2. Whenever the elevator stops at a given floor 1 passenger gets in ...
+Simulation of passengers alighting from the elevators is yet to be done

+## Design Choice
+Threading is used to simulate concurrent lift requests.
+Multiple users might press the lift buttons simultaneously which will require the system to handle these requests at the same time.
+Threading allows replication of the concurrent activity by generation threads for individual requests.

 ## Pre-requisites